 Therefore, judges are less likely to be protected from the deterrent effects of criminal prosecution and contempt.
 This makes it very important for the media to have the right to criticize the judiciary.

-Scandalising the court means any violent criticism of a judge in his or her capacity as judge.
+Scandalising the court means any violent criticism of a judge in his or her capacity as a judge.
 This includes scandalising judges and defamation of the judiciary as a whole, challenging the judge’s integrity, his personal honesty or defaming the judge in public.
 The gist of this offence is that the attack must be “to the judges or to the judiciary as a whole or to refer to certain cases, which creates defamatory honesty and undermines the character and ability of the judge.”

 While the Court’s scandalising, the Court is based on common law, there has been no conviction in England since 1931.